The Road of Limoges to Santiago de Compostela

 Neuvy-Saint-Sépulchre is a copy of the church built by Constantine on the site of Christ’s burial

-Thirty miles from Vézelay pilgrims reached the Cluniac priory of Saint Révérien.
+Thirty miles from Vézelay on the Compostela Road pilgrims reached the Cluniac priory of Saint Révérien.

 Pilgrims reached the major Cluniac centre of Déols where the massive church, one of the largest in western Christendom stood above the crypt which housed the magnificent sarcophagus of Saint Lusorius, carved in the finest Italian marble by the craftsmen of Arles.